 Partner (Chief Economist)

-Elsa is Co-Head of the Firm’s Competition & Antitrust Practice, and its Public Policy Practice.
+Elsa is Co-Head of the Firm’s Competition & Antitrust Practice, and its ESG & Public Policy Practice.

 She regularly assists clients on complex antitrust matters, including merger control, global cartel and abuse of dominance investigations.
 Elsa’s public policy experience ranges from policy drafting, advocacy, and assisting on legislative changes.
 Proficient in Mandarin, she frequently assists clients on Chinese transactions as she reads and writes Chinese.

-Elsa was the only economist outside of Australia and New Zealand to be recognised as a “leading individual” for Asia Pacific by Who’s Who Legal Competition: Economists 2019.
-She is noted to be “the top merger control practitioner in Singapore”, “a leading name in the Singaporean market” and praised for her “analytical and practical approach”.
-She was also one of the only two most highly regarded economists cited in North America and the rest of the world by Who’s Who Legal Competition – Future Leaders: Economists 2017.
-Elsa was featured in the 100 elite women globally by Global Competition Review (GCR) in multiple Women in Antitrust peer-nominated surveys.
-She was also named amongst the 10 competition economists globally in GCR’s Women in Antitrust 2016: Economists.
+Elsa is noted to be “the top merger control practitioner in Singapore”, “a leading name in the Singaporean market” and praised for her “analytical and practical approach”.
+She is the only economist recognised as a Leading Individual for Asia by Who’s Who Legal Competition: Economists 2019, and amongst the two most highly regarded economists in North America and the rest of the world as cited by Who’s Who Legal Competition - Future Leaders: Economists 2017.
+She was also recognised amongst the 10 competition economists globally in GCR’s Women in Antitrust 2016: Economists.